-The following chart displays grant and scholarship distributions by income for freshman students receiving any sort of federal Title IV assistance, which includes Federal PLUS loans.
+The table below demonstrates scholarship and grant allocations by income level for freshmen receiving any type of federal Title IV assistance, which includes Federal PLUS loans.